kyang5/coursedescriptions/source/comp488.rst

 This course is used to introduce emerging topics in computer science that do not yet have a regular course number.
 Content of the course varies.
 Recent topics have included

+-  Bioinformatics
+-  Computational Biology
+-  Computational Neuroscience
 -  Enterprise Software Development
 -  Human-Computer Interaction
+-  Introduction to Digital Humanites Design and Programming
 -  IT Project Management
 -  Rapid Application Development Metholodgy (.NET)
 -  Robotics Software Development
 -  Software Development for Wireless and Mobile Devices
 -  System Standards and Requirements
 -  Topics in Algorithms
--  Introduction to Digital Humanites Design and Programming

 Outcome
 ----------